2.7. Concurrency

 2.7.4.
 Combining Local and Remote Concurrency

-A client is made of two parts: the local part (stored in a file), and the connection part.
-A client can handle concurrency for both parts simultaneously.
-That is to say, it is possible for two different clients running on the same machine to share a connection to the same remote server, and also share the same local file.
+A client can handle concurrency for both its file and its connection simultaneously: it is possible for two different clients running on the same machine to share a connection to the same remote server, and also share the same local file.
+For this to work, the local file must be opened with Open_Mode::shared_write.